 Ski Gear Review ATOMIC | Edited by Takeshi Kodama

-This time, we'll be looking at the gear used by professional skier Tsuyoshi Kodama, who travels around the world to ski.
+This time, we'll hear from Takeshi Kodama, a professional skier who travels the world skiing.

-Not only in Japan, but also in polar regions, high altitudes, and remote areas...
-His lifelong goal as a skier is to ski to every corner of the world.
-He has launched a project called "Ride the Earth," visiting snowy mountains around the world and publishing a photo book.
+has a lifelong goal of skiing not only in Japan but also in polar regions, high altitudes, and remote areas... to ski to every corner of the world.
+He launched a project called "Ride The Earth - A Journey of Skiing the Earth," traveling to snow-covered mountains around the world and publishing photo books.

 Takeshi Kodama's setup